mmbones/myfirst/README.md

 # day one
 **instalation of tools**

+installed:
-installed git bash and R studio
+1.  git bash
+2. R-studio

 # day two
 **introduction to command line**